 - If you prefer a romantic stroll and some good, getting-to-know-you conversation, try Fairmount Park.
 Spreading over 9,200 acres throughout Philadelphia, the park has over 215 miles of scenic walking or biking trails.
 You'll pass sculptures, an historic mansion, and you might even catch the sounds of a nearby concert.

-- The Mutter Museum is a disturbing place that is absolutely perfect for those with strong stomachs who are fascinated by the the odd, the demented and the medically impossible.
+- The Mutter Museum is a disturbing place that is absolutely perfect for those with strong stomachs who are fascinated by the odd, the demented, and the medically impossible.
 The museum has over 20,000 freaky specimens preserved in jars for your perverse viewing pleasure.

 - For nerds like me, the Franklin Institute Science Museum is a great place to spend a date.
 Begin your trip by crawling through a life-size replica of the human heart, visit the King Tut and ancient history exhibits, and close out the evening by watching the stars in the night sky at the planetarium theater.

 - It won't take up enough time to count as a date, but on the way to your real date location (and if you're feeling presumptuous), pass by Love Park in JFK Plaza to see the infamous LOVE sculpture.
 The skateboarders who used to ride there offered great entertainment, but the city has since banned them from practicing their sport.
 You can still eat lunch on the terrace, however, or compete in a game of chess with one of the locals or, better yet, with each other.